Now Dunkin’ is thinking beyond meat, too

 On Thursday, Beyond Meat finally debuted on the Nasdaq, with the stock price soaring by nearly double.
 By the end of its first day of trading, it closed at $65.75 after being set at $25.
 It was the biggest IPO pop for a company with a market cap larger than $200 million that Wall Street has seen since 2000.

 Beyond Meat and Impossible Foods are both competing for market share, each collaborating with various food chains.
 Last month, Beyond Meat partnered Carl’s Jr. as well as with Del Taco, making it the first major Mexican fast-food chain to sell faux-beef tacos.
-As for Impossible Foods, it announced a partnership with Burger King, which is in addition to its White Castle Impossible Sliders).
+As for Impossible Foods, it announced a partnership with Burger King, which is in addition to its White Castle Impossible Sliders.